Zerg00s/FlowPowerAppsMigrator/README.md

 ## How it works

 **Flow & Power Apps Migrator** finds all unique IDs pointing to the source SharePoint site and replaces them with the destination IDs. `resourceMapping.csv` contains the mapping of these IDs.

+## Limitations

+- Flow & Power Apps Migrator does not migrate lists and libraries.
+Use [Move-Lists](https://github.com/Zerg00s/Move-Lists) to migrate SharePoint lists and libraries.
+- Does not support macOS and Linux.
+- Solutions are not supported.
+You can only use this script against standalone Power Apps and Cloud flows.
+- Only SharePoint data sources are updated.